Trademark Licensing

 • Disapproved

-Approved Licensees by Name
+Approved Retail Licensees

-List of approved licensees by name (PDF)
+List of approved licensees for purchase for personal use.

 View PDF

-Approved Licensees by Product
+Approved Internal Licensees

 View PDF